-But first, let’s talk about the most common causes for infertility – the risk factors and medical issues that can impact your fertility.
+Let’s talk about the most common causes for infertility – the risk factors and medical issues that can impact your fertility.

 Fertility Risk Factors

 If you’re a smoker, consider quitting before you start trying to conceive.
 Besides improving your overall health, stopping nicotine consumption can also improve your fertility.
-That’s because smoking can potentially damage a woman’s fallopian tubes and cervix.
+That’s because smoking can potentially damage a person's fallopian tubes and cervix.
 It can also impact sperm health and motility.
 Some experts also believe that smoking causes your eggs and ovaries to age more quickly.

 So now you know what lifestyle factors can impact your fertility.
 Now let’s talk about medical issues that can also complicate your chances of getting pregnant.